 Like you’ve probably already experienced, going through transitions is stressful!
 There are so many balls to juggle.
-We end up merely surviving.
 Along the way, many of the things we’ve built and have been protecting get depleted, broken, or lost.

 That includes time, money, and relationships.

 But does this really have to happen when we enter into new seasons in life?